yurkoturskiy/primitivo-svg/README.md

 # Primitivo-SVG (Alpha) - JavaScript SVG library

 Primitivo is a JavaScript library for SVG.
 That means it prepares data for the SVG and doesn't manipulate the DOM.
 Think about it as the SVG assistant.
-With it, you can create spinners, transitions effects, or element for illustrations.
+With it, you can create spinners, transitions effects, or elements for illustrations.

 ## What makes it unique